Naptie/nearcade/README_en.md

 [中文](README.md) | **English**

-A modern web application that helps gamers discover arcade gaming venues and connect with local communities.
+A modern web application that helps gamers discover arcade gaming venues and connect with communities.
 Find the best spots to play popular rhythm games, join university clubs, and engage in discussions.

 Please join the following QQ group for discussions.